alejosilvalau/coding-interview-prep/SystemsExpert/design-amazon.md

 This means that we are just designing "amazon.com" and the design would be applicable to the rest of the regions.
 They would be identical.

-In terms of latencies and availability, the system should be probably **Highly Available** and really **fast search queries** (Low latencies when seraching for items).
+In terms of latencies and availability, the system should be probably **Highly Available** and really **fast search queries** (Low latencies when searching for items).
 Fast order submissions is not necessary.

 We would be granted a HA SQL setup out of the box.
 Therefore, we don't need to worry about the HA setup.
 The focus is on:
 - DB Schemas